Fleshgrinder/melaniegruber.de/src/projects/2014-06--simetry/simetry.md

 ---

 ## Personal Experience
-I designed the abstract character for this game and realized it in 3D.
-This included the modeling, rigging, and animation of the character.
-As this was the first time that I created a character rig, I gained a lot of knowledge about how this is done in Autodesk Maya.
+I designed the abstract character for this game and modeled it in 3D with Autodesk 3ds Max.
+My work also included the rigging and animation of the character with  Autodesk Maya.
+As this was the first time that I created a character rig, I gained a lot of knowledge about how this is done.
 Further, I learned much about how animations for a game have to be created.
 It was a great challenge to develop a design and way of movement for such an abstract character, but it also was a lot of fun, as I had much artistic freedom.

 ## Project Summary
 This game mixes jump 'n' run with puzzle elements in a classical 2.5 D setting.
 Everything is constructed of simple